FutureFriendlyTeam/ff-site-2020/README.md

 # install dependencies
 $ yarn install

-# serve with hot reload at localhost:3000
+# serve with hot reloading at localhost:3000
 $ yarn run dev

 # build for production and launch server